EVerest/everest-core/docs/source/explanation/hardware-drivers.rst

 EVerest is required to do firmware loading and configuration for EVSE.
 You can get these tools under NDA from Lumissil.

-TODO: Keep next three lines?

-A separate Yocto layer can be provided for those tools but requires an NDA with Lumissil and Pionix needs Lumissil's agreement to share those tools.

 If connected via the Ethernet port, no special driver is needed in Linux (except for the Ethernet interface driver).